Australian Writers' Guild: History

-1967 saw the Guild's introduction of the AWGIE award.
+In 1967 Guild established the AWGIE Awards, with the first event held in 1968.
 These were presented to performance writers who demonstrated exceptional work within their respective fields.
-Created by the members, these now esteemed Australian awards aim to recognise and reward excellence in an extensive list of categories.
-The first AWGIE awards night dinner took place at the Wentworth Hotel in Sydney Australia.
-In attendance were several esteemed guests such as the Prime Minister of the time, John Gorton.
+Created by the members, these awards aim to recognise and reward excellence in an extensive list of categories.

 By 1968, the Guild was in negotiations with the ABC tackling performative writers rights once again.
 At this time, fees for scripts were at an extraordinary low.
-As a result of this, the AWG united with the Council of the Society of Authors and Actors’ Equity in an attempt to resolve tensions between the ABC's treatment of its creators.
+As a result of this, the AWG united with the Council of the Society of Authors and Actors' Equity in an attempt to resolve tensions between the ABC's treatment of its creators.
 The ABC eventually found an agreement to the Guild's terms of worker equity and signed off on the standard contract by the early 70s.

 Lance Peters was the Guild's president at the turn of the decade.
 He initiated a library of professional scripts available for guild members.
 His leadership brought in the inclusion of legal advisors to assist with safeguard copywriter and contract negotiation.
 Victorian Guild members began lobbying for further autonomy in their own ran programs through the AWG.
 This threatened the Guilds status as a Trade Union in NSW, so the association was split into fully operative state branches as determined at the annual Federal Conference involving all members.
-Peters thus began to lobby against networks threatening the worker's rights of many performance writers.
-Emerging from this came the “Make it Australian” campaign in which other writing industry guilds united in support of keeping performative media in Australia amongst Australian creators.
-Peters's involvement here truly marked the AWG's involvement in “political and industrial issues such as moral rights and copyright protection, censorship, taxation and broadcasting legislation”.
+Peters thus began to lobby against networks threatening the workers' rights of many performance writers.
+Emerging from this came the "Make it Australian" campaign, in which other writing industry guilds united in support of keeping performative media in Australia amongst Australian creators.
+Peters's involvement here truly marked the AWG's involvement in "political and industrial issues such as moral rights and copyright protection, censorship, taxation and broadcasting legislation".